Wonolo App Review

-When he first tried out Wonolo, he was seeing jobs for $16-$20 an hour.
-One reason Mario likes Wonolo is that he has a full-time job and needs to work around it.
-He said that sometimes on Wonolo, you can find a job the day it’s needed.
+When he first tried out Wonolo, he saw jobs for $16-$20 an hour.
+Mario likes Wonolo because he has a full-time job and needs to work around it.
+He said that sometimes on Wonolo, you can find a job the same day it’s needed.
 For example, he saw one that started at 1 pm and he was on the app searching at 8 am.

-For the jobs he’s done, he’s served alcohol, so he needed to get an alcohol certificate in order to take the job.
-He had to pay for the certification process out of pocket, but he said it wasn’t that much, so it wasn’t a huge deal, but it would be nice if Wonolo or the company hiring would cover that kind of expense.
+For the jobs he’s done, he’s served alcohol, so he needed to get an alcohol certificate to take the job.
+He had to pay for the certification process out of pocket, but he said it wasn’t that much, so it wasn’t a huge deal, but it would be nice if Wonolo or the company hiring would cover that expense.

 Mario also said, “It’s a good extension of the gig economy.
 If someone is wanting something to do, they should check it out.
 It’s also a great way to try out different jobs before trying for a full-time job.
 In some cases, it can lead to full-time employment if the company likes you.”